Hopper262/pathways-utils/README.md

 Takes XML output from the map script, and builds Wavefront .OBJ files suitable for isometric-style viewing.
 (The ceilings cover the empty space, not the rooms.)
 The "level2obj.pl" variant includes scenery and monsters; adjust the angle on line 245 to match your desired view.

+### scri2json.pl

+This extracts "scri" resources from the Pathways application resource fork, decrypts them, and exports the data in JSON format.